benjaminleruth/benjaminleruth/content/publication/the-routledge-handbook-of-differentiation-in-the-european-union/index.md

 title: The Routledge Handbook of Differentiation in the European Union
 publication_types:
   - "5"
+authors: []
 abstract: >-
   The Routledge Handbook of Differentiation in the European Union offers an essential collection of ground-breaking chapters reflecting on the causes and consequences of this complex phenomenon.
+It is the product of a three-year collaboration that started with the creation of a research network on Differentiation in a post-Brexit Europe, funded by the University Association for Contemporary European Studies (UACES) between 2017 and 2020.

   With contributions from key experts in this sub-field of European Studies, it will become a key volume used for those interested in learning the nuts and bolts of differentiation as a mechanism of (dis)integration in the European Union, especially in the light of Brexit.
 Organised around five key themes, it offers an authoritative ‘encyclopaedia’ of differentiation and addresses questions such as: